 - Alarm limits (if applicable) are displayed in small digits for each numerical value. - Values that are off the scale are replaced by three asterisks. - Values that are uncertain are indicated by a single asterisk.

-Depending on the view selected, one or more columns of numerical values are displayed.
+Depending on the view, either one or two columns of numerical values are displayed.

 To access additional values, tap the arrow at the right edge of the screen to display all numerical values.